CS126SP20/final-project-teresa622/DEVELOPMENT.md

 # Development

 ---
+- **5/2/20** Implemented utils class to avoid duplicate code in files and implemented a simple test for it
 - **5/1/20** Tested for restarting game and score updating based on cleared lines
     * Add live update of score on the screen
     * Consider adding beginning screen?